 Regressive taxation can be encountered in different taxes with a uniform tax amount.
 Nevertheless, the degree of regression varies.

 Sales taxes are imposed on major goods available to consumers.
-Since sales taxes are applied uniformly and affect all demographic groups within a population due to their necessity, they are considered regressive.
+Since sales taxes are applied uniformly and affect all demographic groups within a population, they are considered regressive.

 Sin taxes are levied on the goods that are considered harmful to society.
 The goods include tobacco, alcohol, and products with excessive sugar.
-Six taxes are highly regressive because of the consumption differences between the low- and high-income parts of the population.
-It is viewed that people who earn less tend to consume more harmful products such as tobacco or alcohol relative to individuals who earn more.
+Sin taxes are highly regressive because of the consumption differences between the low- and high-income parts of the population.
+Many studies show that people who earn less tend to consume more harmful products such as tobacco or alcohol relative to individuals who earn more.

 Therefore, property tax is considered regressive.
 However, in reality, wealthier people tend to purchase properties of higher value than poor people.
-Therefore, property tax is the least regressive in our list.
+Therefore, property tax is – effectively – the least regressive in our list.

 Last weekend, John and Sam went shopping.
 They both bought new clothing, and each spent $300.
 The sales tax rate is 13%.
 Therefore, each of them paid $39 in taxes.
 However, John’s salary is $3,000 per month, while Sam makes $4,000 monthly.